 The box squat is a great way to start helping you learn to use your butt and leg muscles with proper coordination.
 Most people have lost the ability to do a full, healthy squat after years of sitting in school and office chairs.
 Making progress on this exercise can help you reactivate and retrain those muscles.

-When doing box squats (or bodyweight squats), you may experience some issues in the hips and knees, so we talk about that possibility in the video above.
+When doing box squats (or bodyweight squats), you may experience some issues in the hips and knees, so we talk about that possibility in the video below.

 Strength and flexibility give you mobility.